Why These Are the 25 Best Sales Books You'll Ever Need

 Core Idea: Focus on interests, not positions.
 Separate the people from the problem to negotiate mutually beneficial agreements.

 Why It's Not Rubbish: The classic text on principled negotiation.
 It’s the perfect counter-balance to more aggressive tactics.
-Its core lesson—that the goal isn't to “win” but to find a wise outcome efficiently and amicably—is crucial for building long-term client relationships.
+Its core lesson—that the goal isn't to “win” but to find a wise outcome efficiently and amicably—is crucial for building long-term, mutually beneficial client relationships.

 14. How to Win Friends and Influence People by Dale Carnegie

-Core Idea: The easiest way to get what you want is by becoming genuinely interested in other people.
+Core Idea: The easiest way to achieve your goals is by genuinely showing interest in others.

 Why It's Not Rubbish: Yes, it was written in 1936.
 And yes, its core principles are more relevant than ever.
 In a world of automated emails and transactional relationships, Carnegie's advice on remembering names, listening intently, and avoiding arguments feels revolutionary.
 It’s the original guide to building genuine rapport.